-Located on the Los Angeles campus, the FIDM Scholarship Store is open to the public and sells merchandise donated by top fashion companies.
+The FIDM Scholarship Store is open to the public and sells merchandise donated by top fashion companies.
 All prices are below wholesale and proceeds from store sales generate scholarships for current FIDM Students.

 We also provide information about scholarships from organizations outside of FIDM.
-An up-to-date list, including links to applications, can be found at FIDM scholarshipfoundation.org.
+An up-to-date list, including links to applications, can be found at FIDMscholarshipfoundation.org.
 The site is updated weekly so check back often.